Dutch Police Build a Pokemon Go-Style App For Hunting Wanted Criminals - Slashdot

 :P

+Both valid arguments that are neither objectively wrong or right in all situations, both taken as gospel by some, both vilified as evil and dangerous by others.

+Trump was put into power by the people.
+The will of the people can never be bad for the USA.

 Better than the alternative?
-(Score:2)
+(Score:3)

-Wow, this is a remarkably bad idea (Score:2)
+Wow, this is a remarkably bad idea (Score:3)